-Other parameters that we tested in the ZM cumulus parameterization with the dilute CAPE calculation include convective entrainment rate (zmconv_dmpdz), the convection adjustment time scale (zmconv_tau), the coefficient of autoconversion rate (zmconv_c0_lnd), ice particle size (clubb_ice_deep), the convective fraction (cldfrc_dp), and the number of layers allowed for negative CAPE (zmconv_cape_cin).
+Other parameters that we tested in the ZM cumulus parameterization with the dilute CAPE calculation include convective entrainment rate (zmconv_dmpdz), the convection adjustment time scale (zmconv_tau), the coefficient of autoconversion rate (zmconv_c0_lnd), ice particle size (clubb_ice_deep), convective fraction (cldfrc_dp), and number of layers allowed for negative CAPE (zmconv_cape_cin).
 The overall conclusion is that separately tuning any of these parameters does not improve the simulation of echo top height.
 For the convective entrainment rate (zmconv_dmpdz), we decreased its value from -0.7×10-3 to -1.0×10-5, which means that the entrainment in convection is almost turned off, similar to the undiluted CAPE assumption.
-Results show the simulated echo top height is increased by 500-800 m in the EAMv1-test simulation, and the reflectivity span in the lower troposphere is narrowed by 1-2 dBZ, which is closer to the observations (Fig. 7).
+Results show the simulated echo top height is increased by 500-800 m in the EAMv1-test simulation, and the reflectivity span in the lower troposphere is narrowed by 1-2 dBZ, which is closer to the observations (Fig. 8).
 This result is consistent with the previous studies that tested the undiluted CAPE assumption as well (Neale et al., 2008; Hannah and Maloney, 2014).
-Moreover, its corresponding diurnal cycle of column-maximum reflectivity is also shown in Fig. 6, whose mean value is closer to the observation but still misses the nocturnal peaks.
 However, that assumption is unrealistic given the fact that the undiluted CAPE-based closure strongly deviated from observations (Zhang, 2009).
-In summary, changing any single parameter alone in the ZM scheme does not improve the simulation of echo top height.
+In summary, changing any of our selected parameters individually in the ZM scheme does not improve the simulation of echo top height.

-The MG2 cloud microphysics parameterization in E3SM determines only large-scale cloud and precipitation (i.e., those resolved by model resolution).
-Changes in the MG2 cloud microphysics parameterization could affect the parameterized cumulus cloud and precipitation by changing the large-scale forcing on which cumulus clouds are calculated.
+The MG2 cloud microphysics parameterization in E3SM determines only large-scale cloud and precipitation (i.e., those resolved by the model).
+Changes in the MG2 cloud microphysics parameterization could affect the parameterized cumulus cloud and precipitation by changing the large-scale forcing which feeds into the cumulus cloud calculations.
 By decreasing the MG2 autoconversion rate (prc_coef1), ideally the depletion of moisture within the atmospheric column is slowed down and more water vapor can be supplied to cumulus convection.
 Results show, however, that the echo top height is not affected by changing the MG2 assumptions.
-Attempts of accelerating the Wegener-Bergeron-Findeisen process in MG2 to increase the conversion of liquid to snow/ice, as well as using lower size threshold for the ice-to-snow conversion have also proven to be unimportant to the simulation of echo top height.
+Attempts at accelerating the Wegener-Bergeron-Findeisen process in MG2 to increase the conversion of liquid to snow/ice, as well as using lower size threshold for the ice-to-snow conversion have also proven to be unimportant to the simulation of echo top height.

 Thus, echo top height proves to be insensitive to the available tunable parameters.
-Setting the value of convective entrainment rate to be unrealistically low only gains 500-800 m increment in echo top height.
+Setting the value of convective entrainment rate to be unrealistically low only gains a 500-800 m increment in echo top height.
 Given that the model underestimation is more than 5 km, the increment is insufficient to solve the discrepancy.
-Note that each tunable parameter was changed without retuning the model to keep the top-of-atmosphere radiative energy budget balanced and the model performance optimized.
+Note that each individual tunable parameter was changed without retuning the model to keep the top-of-atmosphere radiative energy budget balanced and the model performance optimized.
 Thus, some expected improvement in echo top height can be subsequently offset by other untuned processes.
 Instead of providing quantification of how the model responds to the changes of parameters, we emphasize the trend of change in echo top height, in which the simulation of the echo top height cannot be significantly improved by tuning only one of those physical parameters.
 Further investigation of combinations of two and more parameters is a topic for a future study.